-d.
+- Unable to determine if the applicant requested a medical or religious exemption to the COVID-19 vaccination mandate. - DD Form 214 provides the applicant completed their first full term of service, enlistment contract provides their contractual obligation was for 6 years; they completed 2 years, 8 months, and 25 days of their contractual obligation. - c.
 The rescission of the COVID-19 vaccination mandate does not negate the propriety of the discharges or separations that occurred prior to this policy change or imply the vaccination mandate or involuntary separation constituted an inequity; it was a valid lawful policy at the time.
-However, the COVID-19 vaccination requirement rescission is a relevant factor in evaluating an application for discharge upgrade relief based on religious or medical grounds prior to or simultaneously with the official initiation of the separation action; and there are no aggravating factors of indiscipline and/or misconduct e.
+However, the COVID-19 vaccination requirement rescission is a relevant factor in evaluating an application for discharge upgrade relief based on religious or medical grounds prior to or simultaneously with the official initiation of the separation action; and there are no aggravating factors of indiscipline and/or misconduct - d.
 Chapter 14 establishes policy and prescribes procedures for members being separated for misconduct.
 Specific categories include minor disciplinary infractions, a pattern of misconduct, commission of a serious offense and convictions by civil authorities.
 Action will be taken to separate a member for misconduct when it is clearly established that rehabilitation is impracticable or is unlikely to succeed.
 A discharge under other than honorable conditions is normally appropriate for a soldier discharged under this chapter.
-However, the separation authority may direct a general discharge if such is merited by the soldier's overall record.
+However, the separation authority may direct a general discharge if such is merited by the soldier's overall record. - e.

-f.
 Published Department of Defense guidance indicates that the guidance is not intended to interfere or impede on the Board's statutory independence.
 The Board will determine the relative weight of the action that led to the discharge and whether it supports relief or not.
 In reaching its determination, the Board shall consider the applicant's petition, available records and/or submitted documents in support of the petition.